-Clubs are focused on supporting an increase in the number of 14-19-year olds participating regularly in physical activity and sport and designed around the needs of young people and ultimately give a positive experience of being active.
+Clubs were focused on supporting an increase in the number of 14-19-year olds participating regularly in physical activity and sport and designed around the needs of young people and ultimately give a positive experience of being active.

-Satellite Clubs Updates
+Satellite Clubs Timeline

 NEWS: London Sport will distribute £70,000 of Sport England Satellite Club funding as we continue efforts to support children and young people to be more active.